gumaerc-testorg/cms.608-spring-2014/content/pages/instructor-insights/_index.md

 ### Enrollment Cap

 Enrollment for the course is limited to about twenty-five students.
 The cap is largely due to the capacity and features of the room we are normally able to secure for the class.
 The class requires a lot of flat surfaces and movable tables.
-We also need the classroom to be close to the {{% resource_link "23c8416f-dc2f-44a3-8bd2-32a63fcb7864" "Game Lab" %}} because of the large amount of materials we bring from the lab for each class session, such as multiple boxes of prototyping supplies (paper, markers, index cards, counters, etc.) and copies of board games.
+We also need the classroom to be close to the [Game Lab](http://gamelab.mit.edu) because of the large amount of materials we bring from the lab for each class session, such as multiple boxes of prototyping supplies (paper, markers, index cards, counters, etc.) and copies of board games.

 ### Ideal Class Size